Managing Daily Tasks

-The information below has been prepared and presented by KSL Training and should be used as a starting point to help you think about which tips if implemented, will help you the most in your daily working life.
+The information below should be used as a starting point to help you think about which tips, if implemented, will help you the most in your daily working life.
 You will also need to consider your own organisation’s policies and procedures which we cannot take account of here.

 Please feel free to retain a copy of this information for your personal use or bookmark the page.
 The copyright protected content should not be used for commercial gain.

 Email is a very useful tool when used wisely.
 However nowadays, we have become bombarded with unsolicited e-marketing mails, copies of emails addressed to other recipients and lengthy emails that may be better communicated by telephone, or face-to-face.
 Here are a few tips to help you reduce the volume of emails you receive:

 If you are receiving a lot of unwanted e-mails, ask to be removed from the companies’ marketing list.
 Most e-marketing emails have an ‘un-subscribe’ reference at the bottom of the email, as they have to by law.